ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 {: vspace='0'}

 unix_ts_ms:
 : 48 bit big-endian unsigned number of Unix epoch timestamp in milliseconds as per {{timestamp_considerations}}.
+  Occupies bits 0 through 47 (octets 0-5)

 ver:
-: 4 bit UUIDv7 version set as per {{version_field}}
+: The 4 bit version field as defined by {{version_field}}, set to 0b0111 (7).
+  Occupies bits 48 through 51 of octet 6.

 rand_a:
-: 12 bits pseudo-random data to provide uniqueness as per {{unguessability}} and/or optional constructs to guarantee additional monotonicity as per {{monotonicity_counters}}.
+: 12 bits pseudo-random data to provide uniqueness as per {{unguessability}}
+  and/or optional constructs to guarantee additional monotonicity as per {{monotonicity_counters}}.
+  Occupies bits 52 through 63 (octets 6-7).

 var:
-: The 2 bit variant defined by {{variant_field}}.
+: The 2 bit variant field as defined by {{variant_field}}, set to 0b10.
+  Occupies bits 64 and 65 of octet 8.

 rand_b:
-: The final 62 bits of pseudo-random data to provide uniqueness as per {{unguessability}} and/or an optional counter to guarantee additional monotonicity as per {{monotonicity_counters}}.
+: The final 62 bits of pseudo-random data to provide uniqueness as per {{unguessability}}
+  and/or an optional counter to guarantee additional monotonicity as per {{monotonicity_counters}}.

 ## UUID Version 8 {#v8}